b-yond-infinite-network/amaze-us/intermediate/challenge-1/README.md

 Open link "http://localhost:8000/docs#"

 ### Next steps
-- Add validation to create a schedule so that there are no collisions with driver or bus time.
 - Extend logic to get schedules.
 Add query parameters with bus_id or driver_id and date range
 - Add authentication.
 Use OAuth2 with Password (and hashing), Bearer with JWT tokens.
 - Add tests.
 Use Pytest.